This is an in-depth look at how to make an ambitious project come to life in Book Creator.

 The students featured in this project are part of our Home School Program (HSP - for students identified with an exceptionality and/or requiring significant support in literacy and numeracy).
 The students are in Grades 3-6, but are working below grade level, ranging from kindergarten to Grade 5 level.

-They recently created an epic Choose Your Own Adventure (CYOA) story with interactive content.
-You might remember this popular series which came out in the ‘80s.
+They recently created an epic adventure story with interactive content.
+You might remember these were a popular type of book in the ‘80s.
 The stories are written from the 2nd person point of view which puts the reader in control of the story.
 We wanted to take it a step further and include green screen videos and sound effects to make the story come to life!
 It also shows the potential of Book Creator to redefine creative writing for students.